Is Cordovan Worth It? A Complete Guide to the Fanciest Shoe Leather

 Alden is famous for its cordovan shoes.
 There’s a crazy collector’s market because it’s just so incredibly difficult to find their rare colors like Ravello, whiskey, and cigar.
 Not only do they produce the popular Indy in Cordovan, but their classic loafer is very popular.

-Crocket and Jones make excellent Shell footwear as well, and they are much easier to buy than Alden.
+Crockett and Jones make excellent Shell footwear as well, and they are much easier to buy than Alden.
 You can just pop on to their website and buy a pair of boots for about $900 vs waiting for years to get a pair of Alden.

-Your best bet to find a cost-effective Cordovan is to check out Grant Stone or Indonesian boot makers who can sell it for less because they find ways to lower the cost of labor.
+Your best bet to find a cost-effective Cordovan is to check out Grant Stone or Indonesian bootmakers who can sell it for less because they find ways to lower the cost of labor.

 Who should buy Shell Cordovan Leather?